Code-Institute-Submissions/MilestoneProject1-The-Coding-House-of-Espresso/README.md

 * [**Balsamiq Wireframe**](https://balsamiq.com/wireframes/) - these quick and handful tool was used to create wireframes for planning project structure and layout.
 * [**Am I Responsive Bookmarklet**](http://ami.responsivedesign.is/) - Multi Device Website Mockup Generator was used to create the Mockup image for this README file.
 * [**Make a README**](https://www.makeareadme.com/) – a page that shows suggestions on how to create a good Readme file.
 * [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/)– GitHub guide about Markdown.
 Lightweight and easy-to-use syntax for styling all forms of writing on the GitHub platform.
-* [**Autoprefixer CSS online**](https://autoprefixer.github.io/) - a plugin was used to parses CSS and adds vendor prefixes.
 * [**W3C Markup Validation Service**](https://validator.w3.org/) - validator was used to check the markup validity of content in HTML and CSS.
 * [**Closing Tag Checker for HTML5**](https://www.aliciaramirez.com/closing-tags-checker/) - was used to validate if all tags are open and close correctly.
 * [**HTML and CSS Formatter**](https://webformatter.com/html) - was used to beautify code.